anotherlab/UsbSerialForAndroid/README.md

 This library is licensed under the MIT License.
 Please see [LICENSE.txt](https://github.com/anotherlab/UsbSerialForAndroid/blob/main/LICENSE.txt) for the complete license.

 Copyright 2017, Tyler Technologies.
 All Rights Reserved.
 Portions of this library are based on the [usb-serial-for-android](https://github.com/mik3y/usb-serial-for-android) and [XamarinUsbSerial](https://bitbucket.org/lusovu/xamarinusbserial) libraries.
 Their rights remain intact.

+The icon used for the demo app was derived from [Serial to USB by Bonegolem](https://thenounproject.com/browse/icons/term/serial-to-usb/) from <a href="https://thenounproject.com/browse/icons/term/serial-to-usb/" (CC BY 3.0)